The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Analysis of Counterfactual Input OOD-ness

 Specifically, we train 10 BERT-Base \cite{devlin_bert_2019} and RoBERTa-Base \cite{liu_roberta_2019} on two benchmark text classification datasets, SNLI \cite{bowman_large_2015} and SST-2 \cite{socher2013recursive}.
 These are all Standard models, without the counterfactual training we propose.
 We use ten random seeds for training these models.
 Then, we evaluate how robust the models are to input ablations, where we remove a proportion of random tokens using one of five \texttt{Replace} functions (i.e. we \texttt{Replace} according to a random explanation).
 We evaluate across proportions in \{0.2, 0.5, 0.8\}.
-The five \texttt{Replace} functions we test are: \begin{enumerate}[itemsep=1pt, wide=0pt, leftmargin=*, after=\strut] \item \textbf{Attention Mask.} We introduce this \texttt{Replace} function, which sets a Transformer's attention mask values for removed tokens to 0, meaning their hidden representations are never attended to.
-To make this a differentiable function, we compute the function by taking the element-wise product between the attention distribution and the binary attention mask, then renormalizing the attention probabilities to sum to 1.
-The difference between this approach and deleting a token from an input text is that positional embeddings for retained tokens are unchanged. \item \textbf{Marginalize.} This method obtains an expected model prediction over counterfactuals drawn from a generative model of the data $p_\phi(x)$, e.g. a BERT model \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, chang2018explaining, yi2020information}.
-We replace tokens in $x$ with samples from the generative model, with the goal of producing in-distribution counterfactuals.
-As in \citet{kim-etal-2020-interpretation}, we use a pretrained BERT-Base as our generative model (or a RoBERTa-Base model, when the classifier is a RoBERTa model).
-To impute all of the tokens to be removed, we first replace each token with a MASK token, then impute one at a time in a random order by randomly sampling a replacement token.
-The final prediction is obtained from the marginal log probability as $\argmax_y \ln \sum_{\tilde{x}\sim p_\phi(\tilde{x}|x,e)} p_\theta(y|\tilde{x})p_\phi(\tilde{x}|x,e)$, where $p_\phi(\tilde{x}|x,e)$ is the distribution over imputed tokens.
-Since computing this marginal distribution is quite expensive, we adopt a Monte Carlo approximation common to past work \cite{kim-etal-2020-interpretation, yi2020information}.
-Similar to \citet{yi2020information}, we find that approximation quality plateaus after a small number of samples (see Appendix~\ref{app:method_details} for tuning details), which allows us to evaluate this approach at scale. \item \textbf{MASK Token}.
-In this approach, we simply replace tokens with the MASK token. \item \textbf{Slice Out}.
-This approach removes selected tokens from the input sequence itself, such that the resulting sequence has a lower number of tokens.
-We delete tokens after tokenizing the input string (i.e. mapping from the input string to a sequence of tokens). \item \textbf{Zero Vector}.
+The five \texttt{Replace} functions we test are: \begin{enumerate}[itemsep=1pt, wide=0pt, leftmargin=*, after=\strut] \item \textbf{Attention Mask.} We introduce this \texttt{Replace} function, which sets a Transformer's attention mask values for removed tokens to 0, meaning their hidden representations are never attended to. \item \textbf{Marginalize.} This method marginalizes model predictions over counterfactuals drawn from a generative model $p_\phi(x)$ of the data, i.e. as $\argmax_y \ln \sum_{\tilde{x}\sim p_\phi(\tilde{x}|x,e)} p_\theta(y|\tilde{x})p_\phi(\tilde{x}|x,e)$, where $p_\phi(\tilde{x}|x,e)$ is the distribution over tokens to be replaced given by e.g. BERT \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, chang2018explaining, yi2020information}. \item \textbf{MASK Token}.
+In this method, we simply replace tokens with the MASK token. \item \textbf{Slice Out}.
+This approach removes selected tokens from the input sequence itself, such that the resulting sequence has a lower number of tokens. \item \textbf{Zero Vector}.
 Here, we set the token embeddings for removed tokens to the zero vector. \end{enumerate}